 Be familiar with and watch for signs of frostbite and hypothermia and get immediate medical attention for any symptoms.
 Employers should schedule outside work in shorter increments and break up large projects into smaller tasks.
 In addition, employers should establish a warm area for employees to take breaks from outside work.

 Never wear wet clothing during cold temperatures.
-Wet clothing loses its ability to insulate and quickly transmits cold temperature directly to the wearer’s body.
+Wet clothing loses its ability to insulate and quickly transmits cold temperatures directly to the wearer’s body.
 It is always worth keeping a spare set of dry clothes around (especially socks, gloves, or underclothing).

 Personal Protective Equipment